fabianheussner/nuxt-portfolio/content/work/lightelligence-apps.md

 #label
 The solution
 #headline
-Demonstrating capability
+Merging and documenting
 #text
-Unfortunately, a product or service doesn't sell itself - at least in most cases.
-In order to advertise the product and demonstrate the capabilities of the platform, we developed prototypes and applications cross-teams and worked closely with developers…
+In addition to the detailed documentation, we developed a dedicated Lightelligence API Docs website, which was also implemented on the basis of the design system.
+Some of the applications for marketing that were initially developed in smaller teams were discontinued or merged into much more sophisticated solutions.
+Arguably the most important, "Building Central" was enriched with functionalities such as the ability to add buildings and floor plans on its own and a sophisticated notification management system.
 ::

 ::image
 ---
 images:
   - source: /img/cases/lightelligence/lighteligence-screens-building-central.png
-    description: Osram Lightelligence official API documentation
+    description: Osram Lightelligence Building Central app screens

 ---
 ::